-although treaties entered into by the U.S. become part of the "supreme law of the land," 18 some are not enforceable in U.S. courts absent subsequent legislation or executive order to "execute" the obligations created by such treaties.
+the land," 18 some are not enforceable in U.S. courts absent subsequent legislation or executive order to "execute" the obligations created by such treaties.
 19

-D. This "self-execution" doctrine relates primarily to the ability of a litigant to secure enforcement for a treaty provision in U.S. courts.20 However, the impact
+D. This "self-execution" doctrine relates primarily to the ability of a litigant to secure enforcement for a treaty provision in U.S. courts.20 However, the impact on whether a judge advocate should conclude that a treaty creates a binding

 In the absence of special agreement, it is ordinarily for the United States to decide how it will carry out its international obligations.
 Accordingly, the intention of the United States determines whether an agreement is to be self-executing in the United States or should await implementation by legislation or appropriate executive or administrative action.
 If the international agreement is silent as to its self-executing character and the intention of the United States is unclear, account must be taken of any statement by the President in concluding the agreement or in submitting it to the Senate for consent or to the Congress as a whole for approval, and any expression by the Senate or the Congress in dealing with the agreement.
-After the agreement is concluded, often the President must decide in the first instance whether the agreement is self-executing, i.e., whether existing law is adequate to enable the United States to carry out its obligations, or whether further legislation is required. .
-Whether an agreement is to be given effect without further legislation is an issue that a court must decide when a party seeks to invoke the agreement as law . . .
+After the agreement is concluded, often the President must decide in the first instance whether the agreement is self-executing, i.e., whether existing law is adequate to enable the United States to carry out its obligations, or whether further legislation is required.

+.
+Whether an agreement is to be given effect without further legislation is an issue that a court must decide when a party seeks to invoke the agreement as law...